 The University of Notre Dame has agreed to a series of policy changes to resolve an inquiry by the U.S. Education Department's Office for Civil Rights into the university's handling of sexual assault charges.
-The OCR statement referenced a number of concrete changes that will assure those bring complaints of clear information about their options and a range of support, while also requiring prompt investigations by the university.
+The OCR statement referenced a number of concrete changes that will assure those who bring complaints of clear information about their options and a range of support, while also requiring prompt investigations by the university.
 Notre Dame's statement, in contrast, referred to "several minor modifications" it agreed to make in its policies.
 The Education Department inquiry followed a series of complaints about Notre Dame's handling of such allegations.
-In one case revealed by The Chicago Tribune, a new student at St. Mary's College (Notre Dame's neighbor) killed herself shortly after accusing a Notre Dame football player of sexual battery -- a charge that her family believes the university did not investigate adquately.
-The parents of Lizzy Seeberg, the St. Mary's students, told the Tribune on Friday: "Perhaps it will be her legacy that our daughters and granddaughters, our sisters and nieces, may one day soon walk their college campuses with the safety and freedom that they should expect and that the people should demand."
+In one case revealed by The Chicago Tribune, a new student at St. Mary's College (Notre Dame's neighbor) killed herself shortly after accusing a Notre Dame football player of sexual battery -- a charge that her family believes the university did not investigate adequately.
+The parents of Lizzy Seeberg, the St. Mary's student, told the Tribune on Friday, "Perhaps it will be her legacy that our daughters and granddaughters, our sisters and nieces, may one day soon walk their college campuses with the safety and freedom that they should expect and that the people should demand."

 Want articles like this sent straight to your inbox?Subscribe to a Newsletter